foerstj/empire-of-stars/README_DISTRO.md

 - Antonio R. (Hi-Res mod),
 - Maps & resources from the original game and Project Britannia.

-## Installation
+## Installation & Compatibility
+- This map requires LoA.

-Copy the files into your DS installation folder.\
+- To install, copy the files into your DSLOA folder.
-Optional resources:
+- Optional resources:
   - DSLOA/EoS-de.dsres: Will be used by German versions of DS to translate texts.
   - DSLOA/EoS-nn.dsres: Non-nude overlay for people irritated by Utraean polygon nudity.
   - Resources/DS_HRT_a_*_fix.dsres: Recommended fixes if you play with HRT mod.
+- To uninstall, simply remove the files again :)
+- No known incompatibilities.
+Fix for HRT mod is included.

 ## Gameplay
 Welcome to the map, and thanks for playing!

 A few notes: